-Sir Howard is the Former Director of the London School of Economics and Political Science.
-Prior to his current appointment he was Chairman of the Financial Services Authority, the UK’s single financial regulator in 1998.
+Prior to his LSE position, Sir Howard was Chairman of the Financial Services Authority, the UK’s single financial regulator in 1998.

 He had previously worked at the Treasury and the Foreign and Commonwealth Office, including two years as Private Secretary to the British Ambassador in Paris.